MicrocontrollersDev/Alternatives/SkyblockExtras.md

 List is a WIP.
 Anything with just a ?, I either do not know of an alternative or I do not know what the feature even is.
 Anything with a ? after mod is things I think offer an alternative but I'm not sure of.

+Since I also do not have a full list of features, this is going off of a relatively old YouTube video.
+There is nothing I can do about this.

 ## General

 ### Miscellaneous